 How Sports Betting Can Turn Into an Addiction

-The Dangers of Sports Betting and Super Bowl Gambling
+The Dangers of Sports Betting and Gambling Addictions

 Online sports betting calls for restraint, planning and budgeting.
 If you’re unable to control your betting habits, your sports gambling pastime can quickly spiral out of control.

-Before placing a bet this Super Bowl Sunday, check your attitudes about gambling.
-False beliefs can impact the way you conduct yourself in regards to sports betting and can contribute to the formation of an addiction.
+Before placing a bet on any game, check your attitudes about gambling.
+False beliefs and common myths about problem gambling can impact the way you conduct yourself in regards to sports betting and may contribute to the formation of an addiction.
 Ask yourself if you think:

 - Gambling is an easy way to make money.